arhsxro/platform-go-challenge/README.md

 the tables we need with some dummy data in order to test our endpoints.

 **If we already have a another postgres instance in our machine we should terminate it in order for the script to run!!

+TESTS :

+In order to run the tests simply execute this command -> go test ./api